celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-alfajores.md

 export CELO_VALIDATOR_ADDRESS=<YOUR-VALIDATOR-ADDRESS>
 ```

-In order to register the validator later on, generate a "proof of possession" - a signature proving you know your validator's BLS private key.
+In order to register the Validator later on, generate a "proof of possession" - a signature proving you know your Validator's BLS private key.
 Run this command:

 ```bash
 docker run -v $PWD:/root/.celo --entrypoint /bin/sh -it $CELO_IMAGE:$CELO_NETWORK -c "geth account proof-of-possession $CELO_VALIDATOR_ADDRESS"
 ```

-It will prompt you for the passphrase you've chosen for the validator account.
+It will prompt you for the passphrase you've chosen for the Validator account.
 Let's save the resulting proof-of-possession to an environment variable:

 ```bash
 export CELO_VALIDATOR_POP=<YOUR-VALIDATOR-PROOF-OF-POSSESSION>
 ```

-### Deploy the validator node
+### Deploy the Validator node

 Initialize the docker container, building from an image for the network and initializing Celo with the genesis block found inside the Docker image: